paalskjetne/user-docs/docs/source/apps/update.md

 ## 1. Update the .yml file

-The `version` field must be updated each time the application is updated.
+The openAPI specification is now optional, in case only the callback or the scopes are modified.
-The `client-id` provided in the initial registration should be included in the `x-oauth-client` section.
+Otherwise, the `version` field must be increased each time the application is updated.

 If any products remain unchanged, their `product-id` should be included in the `x-products` description.